postsharp/Metalama/README.md

 ## Repositories

-Except the core implementation of Metalama, many components are open source:
+Except for the core implementation of Metalama, many components are open source:

 | Link                                                              | Description |